jbestenlehner/mat1820_example/_sources/docs/session4.md

 int
 ```

-Lists and tuples have similar properties, but you cannot assign a value to a list.
+Lists and tuples have similar properties, but you cannot assign a value to a tuple.

 ```python
 a = (1, '5', 2.3)